JDygard/EVO/README.md

 ***
 ### Mouth sensor contact with world boundary causes crash (Solved)
 When the mouth sensor on the Player object makes contact with the world boundary, it assigns assigns a null value to one of the temporary variables within the querying function associated with the sensor.
 This crashes the game.
 This bug has been tenacious as the sensor functions become more complex.

+### Resolution:
 We've had to implement a test before each if statement involving encountered variables.
 Another option would have been to give a value to the world boundary to eliminate the problem of null values clogging up functions.
 ***